symfony/symfony-docs/book/http_cache.rst

      Cache-Control: max-age=3600, must-revalidate

-Symfony provides an abstraction around the ``Cache-Control`` header to make its creation more manageable:
+Symfony2 provides an abstraction around the ``Cache-Control`` header to make its creation more manageable:

 .. code-block:: php